-(a) The Chairperson and Vice-Chairperson of each standing, special or conference committee, and the Chairperson of the committee of the Whole for each individual matter referred to it, shall be appointed by the Speaker.

-(b) The Chairperson of each committee shall call meetings, preside at committee meetings, prepare and post the agenda, invite witnesses to appear before the committee, and prepare committee reports subject to the requirements of the Rules.
+- (a) The Chairperson and Vice-Chairperson of each standing, special or conference committee, and the Chairperson of the committee of the Whole for each individual matter referred to it, shall be appointed by the Speaker. - (b) The Chairperson of each committee shall call meetings, preside at committee meetings, prepare and post the agenda, invite witnesses to appear before the committee, and prepare committee reports subject to the requirements of the Rules.
+The Chairperson of each committee shall have the authority to create a subcommittee for any purpose that the Chairperson deems appropriate and may delegate to such subcommittees such power and authority as the Chairperson deems appropriate; provided however, that: (1) no subcommittee shall be comprised of non-committee members or fewer than two members of the Committee; (2) the authority conferred upon the subcommittee cannot exceed the overall authority of the Committee itself; and (3) the Chairperson may dissolve a subcommittee it determines to be no longer necessary.
 The Vice-Chairperson shall perform the duties of the Chairperson in his absence.